 How forward-thinking businesses are improving employee well-being

-With up to 90% of their employees working remotely, HR leaders are redefining employee wellness, creatively adapting and expanding programs beyond the standard gym memberships and employee assistance programs.
-According to research from Fidelity Investments and Business Group on Health, 78% of global employers now help employees improve their work–life balance, and 95% include emotional and mental health programs in their corporate well-being platforms.
+With up to 90% of their employees working remotely, HR leaders are redefining employee wellness, creatively adapting and expanding programmes beyond the standard gym memberships and employee assistance programmes.
+According to research from Fidelity Investments and Business Group on Health, 78% of global employers now help employees improve their work–life balance, and 95% include emotional and mental health programmes in their corporate well-being platforms.